Josh Magette

-Josh Magette (born November 28, 1989) is an American professional basketball player for the Tasmania JackJumpers of the Australian National Basketball League (NBL).
+Joshua Adam Magette (born November 28, 1989) is an American former professional basketball player who played for the Atlanta Hawks and the Orlando Magic in the NBA and several teams overseas.
 He played college basketball for the University of Alabama in Huntsville.

 Early life

 Born in Birmingham, Alabama, he graduated from Spain Park High School in Hoover, Alabama.
 He spent his collegiate career at the University of Alabama in Huntsville where he led the Chargers to three Gulf South Conference championships and two NCAA Men's Division II Basketball Championship Elite Eight appearances.
 He ended his career as the school's and the Gulf South Conference's all-time leader in assists.

 Professional career

 Landstede Basketbal (2012–2013)

 After going undrafted in the 2012 NBA draft, Magette joined the Memphis Grizzlies for the 2012 NBA Summer League, but did not appear in any games for the team.
 In August 2012, he signed with Landstede Basketbal of the Netherlands for the 2012–13 season.
 In 39 games for Landstede, he averaged 11.5 points, 2.8 rebounds, 5.7 assists and 2.5 steals per game.